-- The report should clearly state whether or not the applicant's education and licensure is comparable to a first-level (RN) or second-level (LPN/VN) nurse. - The source of all education and licensure documentation should be clearly noted in the report. - The report should clearly state the approval and accreditation status of the nursing education program in its country of origin. - The report should clearly state the language of textbooks and instruction of the nursing education program.

-- The report should clearly state that a licensure investigation was performed in the nurse's country of origin. - The report should disclose any discipline that was noted on the nurse's license, if applicable. - The agency remains neutral.
+- The report should clearly state whether or not the applicant's education and licensure is comparable to a first-level (RN) or second-level (LPN/VN) nurse. - The source of all education and licensure documentation should be clearly noted in the report and supporting documents should be attached to the report. - The report should clearly state the approval and accreditation status of the nursing education program in its country of origin and the governing body. - The report should clearly state the language of textbooks, instruction of the nursing education program, didactic and clinical courses, and the native language of the country. - The report should clearly state that a licensure investigation was performed in the nurse's country of origin.
+The agency should be directed to check for a license in the country of education even if the nurse does not indicate a license exists. - The report should disclose any discipline that was noted on the nurse's license, if applicable. - The agency remains neutral.
 Although presenting the applicant's education as comparable or noncomparable, the evaluation should leave the course of action up to the board.